nabeelvalley/docs/Node.js/creating-a-file-watching-application.md

-# Startover NPM Package

-Hey, this is fresh, but essentially I'm trying to do something like `nodemon` and `forever` but just a lot simpler and that will suit my needs better
+Essentially I'm trying to do something like `nodemon` and `forever` but just a lot simpler and that will suit my needs better

-## Running Dev
+# Running Dev

 Clone the GitHub Repo, and then install the app dependencies and install the application globally